 Every care is taken to protect patients from contracting preventable infections.
 We advise all staff, patients and visitors to wash their hands with our special alcohol gel on entering and leaving any clinical areas and also to use the hand washing technique shown at each sink when washing their hands with soap.

 We have a great catering team at the hospice who will strive to meet your dietary requirements.
-We also offer free tea and coffee to visitors in the café area in the main hospice building.

 The main hospice building is situated on Nelson Street, just across from the Westburn Church.
 The Access at Ardgowan building is situated on the corner of Ardgowan Street and Nelson Street, just across from the Greenock Sheriff Court.